sroycode/dishante/README.md

 If there is a variable z, the space becomes three-dimentional.
 Note that we store the 2D and 3D indexes separately, a query with z in parameters is automatically assumed a 3d query.

+Sorry for the sparse documentation, I will make a more detailed description when time permits.